fairlearn.preprocessing.CorrelationRemover#

 Notes

 This method will change the original dataset by removing all correlation with sensitive values.
-To describe that mathematically, let’s assume in the original dataset \(X\) we’ve got a set of sensitive attributes \(S\) and a set of non-sensitive attributes \(Z\).
-Mathematically this method will be solving the following problem.
+In mathematical terms, assume we have the original dataset \(\mathbf{X}\), which contains a set of sensitive features denoted by \(\mathbf{S}\) and a set of non-sensitive features denoted by \(\mathbf{Z}\).
+The goal is to remove correlations between the sensitive features and the non-sensitive features.

 New in version 0.6.